Slawcio/playwright-tests/README.md

 This repository contains automated end-to-end tests using [Playwright](https://playwright.dev/).
 Test scenarios are organized in the following files:

-- `1-financial-services.spec.ts` — Scenario 1:
+- Scenario 1: `1-financial-services.spec.ts`:
     - verify if every element of section is visible
     - verify redirection from card and button perspective

-- `2-audit-redirect.spec.ts` — Scenario 2:
+- Scenario 2: `2-audit-redirect.spec.ts`:
     - verify redirection from Products -> Finance & ESG -> ESG KPI Engine

-- `3-redirect-work-email.spec.ts` — Scenario 3:
+- Scenario 3: `3-redirect-work-email.spec.ts`:
     - verify `Get in touch` flow
     - verify email input FE validation

 Made for recruitment process as well as exploring some ideas:
 - page composition from sections
-- diving classes as soon as possible
-- check all elements per page method
+- check all elements in base class
 - one export (utils, test data) -> all necessary methods and data inside
 - seeking to minimize redundancy and boilerplate code at the very beginning
+- feel free to challange it

 ## Getting Started